itsamrit/itsamrit/README.md

 ThunderClient, PostMan can be used as client side to call the apis

 502 gateway i,e port forwardeed but server not started run the server

+Either commpose independt using docker or devcontainer make local environt.
+Dont compsose using devocntainer error in habitica